ktaranov/sqlserver-kit/Utilities/README.md

 Download page: [dbForge Schema Compare]<br/>
 Release date: 2015-11-30<br/>
 Support Version: 2000/2005/2008/2008R2/2012/2014<br/>
+Author: Devart<br/>
-Free version: No
+Free version: No<br/>
+Price: $150

 dbForge Data Compare for SQL Server is a powerful, fast and easy to use SQL comparison tool, capable of using native SQL Server backups as metadata source.
 With dbForge Data Compare you can tune your SQL database comparison, quickly analyze differences in a well-designed user interface and effortlessly synchronize data via a convenient wizard with additional options.

 ## dbForge Data Generator <a id="dbforge-data-generator"></a>
 Download page: [dbForge Data Generator]<br/>
 Release date: 2015-12-30<br/>
 Support Version: 2000/2005/2008/2008R2/2012/2014<br/>
+Author: Devart<br/>
-Free version: No
+Free version: No<br/>
+Price: $250

 dbForge Data Generator for SQL Server is a powerful GUI tool for fast generation of meaningful test data.
 The tool includes 190+ predefined generators with sensible configuration options, that allow emulating column-intelligent real-world data. dbForge Data Generator for SQL Server can save your time and effort by populating SQL Server tables with millions of rows of test data that looks just like real data.